 All resources required will be provided by the Technology and Enterprise department

-To study DT at Coombe Dean you will be required to have an interest in design.
+To study DT at Coombe Dean, you should have a keen interest in design.

 You will need to be willing to work creatively when designing and making and apply technical and practical expertise to your work and projects.